 Once a particular logical system has been introduced, a corpus of mathematical definitions, theorems and proofs is developed.
-There remains nevertheless a residue of inquiry beyond the borders of mathematics which is a fertile area for philosophical inquiry.
+In this section the more basic ones have been anwsered.
+There remains nevertheless a residue of inquiry beyond the borders of mathematics which is a fertile area for philosophical scrutiny.
 Typical questions are: What is the distinctive character of this logic?, what counts as a logical inference?, what is a connective?, are the expressive and computability power of this particular logic well balanced?, is the logic decidable?, is it complete? and finally, where does logicality lie?

-Several of this questions have been answered already, we want to stress that many-sorted logic is not only a natural and well balanced logic with a strong completeness calculus, but an excellent framework to place other logics.
-In section 3 we give a detailed account of completeness at several levels by means of translation, in section 4 we try to answer the question on logicality.
+Several of this questions have been answered already for many-sorted logic, we want to stress that MSL is not only a natural and well balanced logic with a strong completeness calculus, but an excellent framework to place other logics.